Blogs

 Do I need a printed copy or is a digital version enough?

-Printed copies matter more for interviews, but an official digital PDF with ISBN is also acceptable.
+Printed copies matter more for interviews.
+Still, an official digital PDF with an ISBN is also acceptable.
 Using both formats is the best option.